zbigniewsztobryn/dokstest/content/docs/help/probability/index.md

 ---
-title: "Probability and statistics"
+title: "Data Analytics"
-description: "Dive into mathematics"
+description: "Dive into the data"
-lead: "Dive into mathematics"
+lead: "Dive into the data"
 date: 2020-10-06T08:49:31+00:00
 lastmod: 2020-10-06T08:49:31+00:00
 draft: false